MMBass/Browser-address-bar-color/readme.txt

 3. the settings page

 == Changelog ==
-= 0.0.1 =
+= 1.0 =
 * First upload

 == Frequently Asked Questions ==

-what's your plugin's specialty? you can choose different color for each page of your site, not only one for all of them
+= what's your plugin's specialty? =

+you can choose different colors for each page of your site, not only one for all of them

+= Why it doesn't work on desktop browsers? =

+For now the plugin is not functional in desktop browsers but according to google it should be available soon in chrome for PC.

+== Upgrade Notice ==

 == Donations ==